squiresstewart/kickstarter-analysis/README.md

 # kickstarter-analysis
-Performing analysis on Kickstarter data to uncover trends.
+Performing analysis on global Kickstarter data to uncover trends.

+READ ME file to be polished after challenge assignment.